Harbys/blender_cluster_render/readme.md

 :exclamation::exclamation::exclamation:This Project is **NOT PRODUCTION READY**:exclamation::exclamation::exclamation:

 Since blender 2.78 there was no avilable cluster rendering option for individuals, that I was aware of.
 So I decided to write such a solution myself.
 Right now is more of a proof of concept, rather than a complete product, but hey, it works.

 ## How does it work?

 Cluster controller is expected to export a network folder.
 Once a zipped .blend project gets dropped into it, this file get analyzed and frames to render get split between all configured render devices.
-Every render device copies the project to it's own memory and than renders assigned frames.
+Every render device copies the project to it's own disk space and than renders assigned frames.
 Once rendering is done every frame is sent back to the network exported folder.

 ## Compatibility